zenstackhq/zenstack-docs/blog/react-table/index.md

 Please note that although React Query and React Table are both from TanStack, you don't have to use them together.
 React Table is agnostic to the data fetching mechanism.
 They just happen to play very well together.

-## Finally let's build the table
+## Finally, let's build the table

-Creating a basic table is straightforward, you define the columns and then initialize a table instance.
-We'll see hwo to do it by building a table to display order details.
+Creating a basic table is straightforward, You define the columns and then initialize a table instance with data.
+We'll see how to do it by building a table to display order details.

 ```tsx
 // the relation fields included when querying `OrderDetail`